 Results-Based Management is a straightforward way of organizing our thoughts to provide structure to project and programme design, management and implementation.
 It provides us with a framework within which we can

-Results-Based Management should be useful, but it is becoming too complicated to be used effectively by most development professionals.
+RBM should therefore be useful, but it is becoming too complicated to be used effectively by many development professionals.
 RBM needs to be made simpler and more relevant to the professionals who work for development results around the world.